 Prince Albert declared a drought in all of its areas in October 2017.
 This drought declaration is still applicable at present, putting agriculture and available water resources as well as the general environment under pressure.
 Drought mitigating initiatives include the procurement and drilling of boreholes in Klaarstroom and Leeu Gamka as well as increasing the storage capacity in Prince Albert.
-Drought tarrifs was implemented in the town of Prince Albert from
+Drought tariffs was implemented in the town of Prince Albert from in February 2019 and is still valid.

-The Municipality do not have alternative water source options other than boreholes or in the case of Prince Albert, leiwater.
-The Municipality thus prioritised careful and continuous monitoring of water demand in all their towns to mitigate the wasting of resources.
+The Municipality do have not alternative water source options other than boreholes or in the case of Prince Albert, leiwater.
+The Municipality thus prioritised careful and continuous monitoring water demand in all their towns to mitigate the wasting of resources.
 The Municipality also embarked on a leak detection and repair programme to protect the already scarce water sources.
 If the situation worsens, the Municipality will implement drought tariffs and curb water usage.
 The Municipality is also considering the development of a building by-law that will only allow water and energy saving appliances and connections.
 The following table depicts the draft drought risk register for Prince Albert Municipality.